HandsOnDataViz/book/docs/HandsOnDataViz.md

 Also, we created a new column named *Percent Change*, which we calculated this way: `(2019 - 2010) / 2010 * 100`.

-1. Go to *File &gt; Download* in CSV format to save the data to your local computer.
+1. In the Google Sheet, go to *File &gt; Download* and select the Comma-Separated Values (CSV) format to save the data to your local computer.

-2. Open [Datawrapper](https://datawrapper.de), click the *New Map* button, and select *Symbol map* as shown in Figure
+2. Open [Datawrapper](https://datawrapper.de), click on *Start
-    <a href="#fig:datawrapper-symbolmap-start">8.26</a>.
+    Creating*, then the *New Map* button, and select *Symbol map* as shown in Figure <a href="#fig:datawrapper-symbolmap-start">8.27</a>.

 <img src="images/08-map/datawrapper-symbolmap-start.png" alt="Start to create a symbol map in Datawrapper." width="600" />
 <p class="caption">
-Figure 8.26: Start to create a symbol map in Datawrapper.
+Figure 8.27: Start to create a symbol map in Datawrapper.
 </p>

 1. In the *Select your map* screen, enter *USA* and search for options.